mcdonaldcm7/alx-system_engineering-devops/0x02-shell_redirections/README.md

   2-hellofile: This script print the content of the "/etc/passwd" file.

-  3-twofiles: This script displays the content of the two files /etc/passwd and /etc/hosts
+  3-twofiles: This script displays the content of the two files "/etc/passwd" and "/etc/hosts"

+  4-lastlines: This script displays the last ten lines of "/etc/passwd"